Introduction

-Frederick Reginald Hawkins was the fourth of eight children born to John Henry Hawkins and his wife, Frances.[1]
+Frederick was born at Hardington on 12 December 1886, the fourth of eight children born to John Henry Hawkins and his wife, Frances.[1]
+He was usually known as Reginald or Reggie.

-His parents married in 1882 and lived at Hardington Marsh, close to Frances’s parents, for about the first eight years of their marriage.[2]
-Frederick Reginald was born there on 12 December 1886.
-He was usually known as Reginald or Reggie rather than Frederick.
+John and Frances married in 1882 and initially lived at Hardington Marsh, close to Frances’s parents, for about the first eight years of their marriage.[2]
+In about 1890, they moved to a six-room cottage at Hardington Moor.[3]

 Albert survived the war and lived until 1964.[11]
 He had two children: Leonard Kenneth and Marion.[12]